Photography pioneer Kodak files for bankruptcy

 Kodak's final downfall in the eyes of investors began in September when it unexpectedly withdrew $160 million from a credit line, raising worries of a cash shortage.

-It is unclear how Kodak will handle its pension obligations, many of which it took on decades ago when U.S. manufacturers offered more generous retirement and medical benefits.
+It remained unclear how Kodak will address its pension obligations, many of which were built up decades ago when U.S. manufacturers offered more generous retirement and medical benefits.

 The case is In re: Eastman Kodak Co et al, U.S. Bankruptcy Court, Southern District of New York, No. 12-10202.

-(Reporting by Liana B. Baker, Caroline Humer and Jonathan Stempel in New York; Nick Brown in Las Vegas; Tom Hals in Wilmington, Delaware; and Sue Zeidler in Los Angeles; Editing by Mark Bendeich, Tim Dobbyn and Bernard Orr)
+(Reporting by Liana B. Baker, Nick Brown, Caroline Humer and Jonathan Stempel; Editing by Eddie Evans and Tim Dobbyn)